ApryseSDK/webviewer-react/CONTRIBUTING.md

 1. Fork the repository.
 2. Create a branch from `master`.
 3. Update the source code using style guides described below.
+4. Create / update tests.
+If not applicable, explain the reason in your PR message.
-4. Lint your code with `npm run lint`.
+5. Lint your code with `npm run lint`.
-5. Commit and push the changes with descriptive messages.
+6. Commit and push the changes with descriptive messages.
-6. Create a pull request to `master`.
+7. Create a pull request to `master`.
 * Your PR will be reviewed and approved by at least 1 of the maintainers before merging.

 \* Please note that all pull requests should be tied to an issue, and all but the most trivial pull requests should be discussed before hand.